consoledotdev/home/content/qa/gitpod-christian-weichel.md

 [Gitpod](https://www.gitpod.io) allows you to describe your dev environments as code and host them in the cloud.
-It was featured as an "Interesting Tool" in the Console newsletter on 11 February 2021.
+It was featured as an "Interesting Tool" in the Console newsletter on 11 Feb 2021.
+This interview was conducted on 11 Feb 2021.

 {{< section-subscribe >}}